alkorolyov/chemivec/Readme.md

 `pip install .`

-### general notes on configuring packages
+### General notes on configuring skbuild packages
 You may follow the example of https://github.com/scikit-build/scikit-build-sample-projects/tree/master/projects/hello-cpp

-If you want to change the library of your package for example to `src/mylib`
+Or if you want to change the directory of your package, for example to `src/mylib`
 ```
 project/
 src/